Saturday Apr 18, 2026

 Episodes

-The Bandit Revealed (The Count of Monte Cristo, Chapter 33 – Part 8)
+Certainty Before the Visit (The Count of Monte Cristo, Chapter 34 – Part 32)

 New to the journey?
 Start from the beginning at: http://countdownofmontecristo.com